open-voice-interoperability/docs-archived/way-of-working.md

 # Overview

-This document aims to describe the ways in which the Open Voice Network (OVON) will work with regards to knowledge sharing, meetings, etc.
+This document describes the norms and processes through which the Open Voice Network will pursue its objectives.

 ## Meeting processes

-* **Meetings will begin and conclude promptly at the scheduled times.**
+* **Meetings will start on time and end on time.**
-  If it is deemed important by the committee chair and/or meeting moderator to continue a conversation beyond the scheduled adjournment time, the chair or moderator will pause the meeting at the scheduled adjournment time, and invite participants to continue.
-No decision will be taken by a committee outside the scheduled meeting window.
+  Meetings of Open Voice Network (OVON) standing committees and technical project committees will begin and conclude promptly at the times scheduled.
+If it is deemed important by the committee chair and/or meeting moderator to continue a conversation beyond the scheduled adjournment time, the chair or moderator will pause the meeting at the scheduled adjournment time, and invite participants to continue. _No decision will be taken by a committee outside the scheduled meeting window_.
 * **Meetings will operate under the Linux Foundation antitrust guidelines.**
   The Linux Foundation antitrust guidelines are available at URL
   <https://www.linuxfoundation.org/antitrust-policy/>.